A.B. Magil: Background

-Around 1905, Abraham B. Magil was born to a poor, Jewish, immigrant family in South Philadelphia.
+Abraham Bernard Magil was born in 1905 in South Philadelphia, Pennsylvania, to a poor, Jewish, immigrant family.
 He had three older sisters.
 He won a scholarship to attend the University of Pennsylvania, where he obtained a degree in journalism and was a Phi Beta Kappa Key.

 Career

 Daily Worker (1926-1958)

-In 1926, after graduating, he moved to New York City, where he joined the Communist Party (CPUSA) and went on staff at the Daily Worker, the Party's newspaper.
+In 1926, after graduating, Magil moved to New York City, where he joined the Communist Party (CPUSA) and went on staff at the Daily Worker, the Party's newspaper.
+In 1927, Whittaker Chambers came to know Magil at the Daily Worker through their common friends, Harry Freeman and Sender Garlin.

 In 1930, he traveled to Russia for the World Congress of Revolutionary Artists and Writers and returned through Berlin.

 During the Great Depression, the Party sent Magil to Detroit (1933–35) to found a state-wide edition of the Daily Worker.
 The local edition soon ran out of money, so Magil started to edit the Auto News for the Auto Workers Union, a left-led predecessor of the United Auto Workers.
 What that newspaper also ran out of money, Magil became local correspondent for the Daily Worker.

 During the 1930s and into the 1940s, he worked alongside Joe North at the head of the New Masses.
 He wrote a poem on the death of Soviet poet Mayakovsky, which appeared along with other poetry in the 1938 Anthology of Proletarian Literature in the United States, edited by Granville Hicks.
 By 1948, when the magazine closed, he became the magazine's executive editor.